piured/courel/README-doxy.md

 ## Premature judgment

 A premature judgment is produced when a note is actioned way before its action time.
 So before, that we cannot even tell if the user is trying to action the note or not.
 You can see the blue tap note in the picure above as an example.
-In such case, the `Courel.Judge.Judgment.Premature` property must be set to true.
+In such case, the [Premature](@ref Courel.Judge.Judgment.Premature) property must be set to true.
 When a premature judgment is produced, Courel will not notify subscribers of the event, and the note can be asked to be judged again normally later on.
 In short, a premature judgment does not alter the state of the sequencer.

 ## Miss judgment

 When a note goes past the judgment row without being actioned, it is considered a miss in most rhythm games (such as the red tap note in the picture above).
-To inform the sequencer that a note has been missed, `Courel.Judge.Judgment.Miss` property must be set to true.
+To inform the sequencer that a note has been missed, [Miss](@ref Courel.Judge.Judgment.Miss) property must be set to true.
 In such situation, Courel will notify subscribers of the event, and the note won't be asked to be judged again.

 ## Hit

 In most rhythm games, a note is hit when it is actioned at the right timing.
 Most of the times, we define an area around the receptor where notes can be hit (but at the end of the day this is up to the designer of the game).
 The closer the note to the recepor, the better the timing was, and therefore the better the judgment (in whatever scale you use).
 Recall that determining the judgment is made through the delta time, not the actual distance between the note and the receptor.
 You can see the hit area in the picture above, where a yellow tap note can be seen.

-To inform the sequncer that a note has been hit, `Courel.Judge.Judgment.Premature` and `Courel.Judge.Judgment.Miss` properties must be set to false.
+To inform the sequncer that a note has been hit, [Premature](@ref Courel.Judge.Judgment.Premature) and [Miss](@ref Courel.Judge.Judgment.Miss) properties must be set to false.
 In such situation, Courel will notify subscribers of the event, and the note won't be asked to be judged again.

 ## Custom judgments

 The judgment system in Courel is extensible to custom judgments.
 Custom judgments will most likely target the hit area.
-Declare your judgment class by derivate from `Courel.Judge.Judgment` and implement the `Courel.Judge.IJudge` interface accordingly.
+Declare your judgment class by derivate from [Judgment](@ref Courel.Judge.Judgment) and implement the [IJudge](@ref Courel.Judge.IJudge) interface accordingly.
 As we well see later on, notes can be asked their judgment (therefore your custom judgments) when notified to subscribers.
-Beware, the native judgment system must be preserved, so you must always set the `Courel.Judge.Judgment.Premature` and `Courel.Judge.Judgment.Miss` properties accordingly.
+Beware, the native judgment system must be preserved, so you must always set the [Premature](@ref Courel.Judge.Judgment.Premature) and [Miss](@ref Courel.Judge.Judgment.Miss) properties accordingly.

 ## Judging holds

 Holds are not judged per se.
-As reviewed before, `Courel.Loader.Notes.Hold`s are always mapped to `Courel.Loader.Notes.SingleNote`s, and that is what you actually judge as far as notes are concerned.
+As reviewed before, [Hold](@ref Courel.Loader.Notes.Hold)s are always mapped to [SingleNote](@ref Courel.Loader.Notes.SingleNote)s, and that is what you actually judge as far as notes are concerned.

 However, the tail of a hold is asked to be judged w.r.t. the end action time \f$v\f$.
 The end action time of a hold is the action time of the hold at the end of its life.